-Pre-entry M/W10N and Open Very Easy classes shall be offered on the Very Easy course.
+Pre-entry M/W10N shall be offered on the Very Easy course.
+M Junior B and W Junior B on the Moderate course are optional pre-entry classes.
+Open Very Easy on the Very Easy course is an optional pre-entry class.
 Enter-on-the-day (bush At least 3 enter-on-day courses (of Very Easy, Easy and events) Moderate standard) should be offered.
 Pre-entry and/or enter-on-the- Open classes on one or more Hard courses, e.g. Open day (bush events) Hard 2 can be offered.
 Urban sprint events At least one enter-on-the-day course should be offered at urban events.